 Arrest made amid protest outside drag queen children’s event at Tate Britain

-One person has been arrested amid a protest outside Tate Britain, which was hosting a drag queen story-telling event for children.
+One person has been arrested amid a far-right protest outside Tate Britain, which has been hosting a drag queen story-telling event for children.

-The Metropolitan Police said one person has been arrested on suspicion of making a racially aggravated comment towards a police officer outside the central London art gallery.
+The Metropolitan Police said the person was arrested on suspicion of making a racially aggravated comment towards a police officer outside the central London art gallery on Saturday.

+Around 30 far-right protesters clashed with similar numbers of counter-protesters who appeared in support of the story-telling.

-No injuries have been reported and officers remain at the scene, the force said.
+No injuries have been reported and officers remained at the scene until the protest finished just after 3pm.

+The Tate was hosting Drag Queen Story Hour UK on Saturday, with tales told by author Aida H Dee, who the gallery’s website describes as “the first drag artist in Europe to read stories to children in a nursery”.

 5 haters made it into the @Tate.
 They caused a disruption.
 BUT not to @DragStoryHourUK!!!
 WOOP!!